91st-paramarines/missionmakers/readmes/missionmaking-guidelines.md

 - Check your mods are up to date
 - Make sure you're using the correct modlist (ie remove whatever additional mods you may be using client-side)
-- If you are making a long mission (several main objectives), do a multiplayer test every time you complete a major section, test on loacl host multiplayer then get a server admin to upload to one of our dedicated servers for further testing. ( things behave diffrrently between editor and dedicated server)
+- If you are making a long mission (several main objectives), do a multiplayer test every time you complete a major section, test on local host multiplayer then get a server admin to upload to one of our dedicated servers for further testing. (things behave diffrrently between editor and dedicated server)
 - If you don’t have direct access to the server ask either Compton, Ollo, Wonko or Miller
-- We don’t want a server test to be run at 5 PM day of, always try and get a server test done as far in advance as you practically can (two days is a good compromise)
+- We don’t want a server test to be run at 5 PM day of the operation, always try and get a server test done as far in advance as you practically can (two days is a good compromise)
 - Have you set a particular time for your mission to start in game ?
 - Do not have long periods of inactivity because of driving, flying or boating long distances, people do not join to play walking simulator, anything longer than 5 mins is to long.
 - Keep role play to a minimum, people join to shoot & blow shit up, there are other games for role play.